Common Tuning Mistakes

 Problem: Background noise (fans, people talking, traffic) makes it hard to judge pitch by ear.

 Fix: Tune in a quiet place for accuracy.
+The tuner app works best when it can hear only the string.

 Mistake 4: Confusing Carnatic Swaras with Western Notes

-Problem: Some learners mix up Western note names (C, D, E…) with Carnatic swaras (Sa, Ri, Ga…).
+Problem: Some learners mix up Western note names (C, D, E) with Carnatic swaras (Sa, Ri, Ga).

 Fix: Remember that Sa can be set to any Western note.
 Once you fix Sa, the rest of the swaras follow naturally.